 When it comes to administering CBD to your cat, you have some options.
 Traditionally, CBD is available as special edible chews, or as a liquid that can be administered orally.

 If you are concerned about your pet’s diet and don’t wish to add any additional treats, then using a high quality CBD oil tincture (CBD oil that has been dissolved into another carrier solvent or oil) would be a great way to introduce CBD oil to your cat.
 As a tincture, you can directly administer the oil.
 Simply hold a dropper containing CBD tincture to your cat’s mouth; let them smell and lick it so they will likely allow you to slowly distribute the CBD to their tongue.
 If your cat is fussy, you may need to open

 How Much CBD Should I Give My Cat?

 There are currently no standard dosing guidelines for administering CBD to your cat.
 However, based on several factors, you can make an educated decision as to how much CBD oil to start with, and how to proceed.

-If your cat is stressed only on occasion, it will only be necessary to give her a dose of CBD when she experiences symptoms.
 A great dosing formula to start with is 0.2mg of CBD oil per pound of body weight.
 Thus, if your cat weighs ten pounds, she would receive 2mg of CBD oil.
 If your cat responds well to this dosage, you may not need to give her any more.
 If her symptoms have not lessened, she may need a higher dose.
 It’s important to always start slowly and build a tolerable dosage using small, incremental increases so that you only administer as much as is needed.